What is an intrauterine device (IUD)?

 In the first 3 to 6 months:

-- You may have frequent spotting or light bleeding that will get better.
+- You may have frequent spotting or light bleeding.
+This will get better.

 - Your period may be irregular.

-- Few women may find that their periods are heavier than normal.
+- Few people may find their periods are heavier than normal.
 Call your provider if your period stays heavier than normal for a while.

 Most side-effects get better after 3 to 6 months.
-The longer you leave the IUD in place, the more likely any side-effects will lessen or go away, such as spotting or irregular bleeding.
+The longer you leave the IUD in place, the more likely side-effects lessen or go away, such as spotting or irregular bleeding.

 - Your period may be shorter and lighter than before.